 Once I’ve contacted you, what happens next?

-We’ll usually ask a few questions about your diamond ring and request a couple of pictures and a copy of any documentation such as a certificate or an appraisal you have for your diamond (it’s ok if you don’t have either).
+We’ll usually ask a few questions about your diamond ring and request a couple of pictures.
+We’ll also ask for a copy of any documentation such as a certificate or an appraisal you have for your diamond (it’s ok if you don’t have either).

 The reason for this is to best consult you on the value and options for selling your diamond ring before you come into our office.
 This is a valuable free service we offer our clients.
 You can get a sense of what price to expect from the comfort of your home and at no cost to you.
 Think of us as your personal diamond consultant.